Dear Atticus,

 Dear Waiting and Wondering,

-Waiting is one of the hardest things in life and unfortunately the disability program requires a lot of it.
+Waiting is one of the hardest things in life and unfortunately, the disability program requires a lot of it.
 As a lawyer, that’s why I always say patience is one of my finest attributes.

 On average, it takes claimants between 2 and 2.5 years to start receiving disability benefits after submitting their application.
-You will hear back from the Social Security Administration (SSA) sooner than that about your initial application, but unfortunately about 71% get rejected.
+You will hear back from the Social Security Administration (SSA) sooner than that about your initial application, but unfortunately, about 71% get rejected.
 This requires you to file for reconsideration, extending the waiting period for benefits.

 Let’s look at the timeline to understand why it could take you 2.5 years to get SSDI (though waiting periods can vary by state):

 After your first disability check, payments are made the month after each month that you’re eligible.
 For example, you’ll receive your June benefits in July.
 The day of that month that you receive payment varies based on your birthday.
-(Learn more about SSDI payment schedules for 2022 and 2023.)

 While you can’t change the pace of the system, there are a few things you can do to ensure your application goes as seamlessly as it can: